gvwilson/sdxjs/module-loader/index.md

 ### "It's so deep it's meaningless"

-The programs we have written in this chapter are harder to understand than most of the programs in earlir chapters because they are so abstract.
+The programs we have written in this chapter are harder to understand than most of the programs in earlier chapters because they are so abstract.
 Reading through them,
 it's easy to get the feeling that everything is happening somewhere else.